 When buying a vehicle make sure you take into account its insurance group rating.
 The lower the rating, the cheaper your insurance premium should be.

 It’s also good practise to take steps on the security for your vehicle.
 Fitting an insurer approved alarm should also help reduce your premiums.
-However, most experts will tell you that the saving often does not equate to the cost of the security upgrade.
+However, you should speak to an expert to work out whether the saving equates to the cost of the security upgrade.

 Building a healthy no claims discount is a guaranteed way to reduce your insurance premiums year after year.
 After five years you should see a significant difference in the discount you will receive.